aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/how-to-add-group-shape-into-a-word-document/_index.md

 ﻿---
-title: How to Add Group Shape into a Word Document
+title: How to Add Group Shape into a Word Document – Aspose.Words for .NET
+articleTitle: How to Add Group Shape into a Word Document
+linktitle: How to Add Group Shape into a Word Document
 description: "Grouping and ungrouping shapes using Aspose.Words for .Net."
 type: docs
 weight: 20